 It’s often forgotten, but the loading time is also (and mostly) linked to the quality of web hosting.
 WP Umbrella allows you to track the moments when your server is really slow.

-This will allow you to know when you need to avoid maintenance operations or simply change hosting solution!
+This will allow you to know when you need to avoid maintenance operations or simply change your hosting-provider!